y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Dec 17, 2022</time> Continued with Training a Single Neuron.

 - <time>Dec 16, 2022</time> I come back after about a month and everything has changed lol.
-Continued (?) with Training a Single Neuron.
+Continued with Training a Single Neuron (?).

 - <time>Nov 13, 2022</time> "Continued" with Sigmoid Neuron.